ioBanker/bitshares-ui/app/help/en/dex/shorting.md

 - Use max.
 50% of your funds as collateral
-- Keep enough HONEST.Assets for liquidity or *CR* adjustmens
+- Keep enough HONEST.Assets for liquidity or *CR* adjustments
 - Keep your *CR* over 1.75